Jamaica has 14 parishes distributed in 3 counties: Cornwall, Middlesex and Surrey.

 Ranked as Jamaica's third largest parish, Clarendon was named in honor of the Lord Chancellor Sir Edward Hyde, Earl of Clarendon.
 The parish was formed from a combination of three parishes: St. Dorothy's, Vere and the old parish of Clarendon.
 Before the merger, the capital was Chapelton.

-Established on November 12, 1723, and given the family name of the English monarch, George I who was from the House of Hanover in Germany.
+Established on November 12, 1723, and given the family name of the English monarch, George I, who was from the House of Hanover in Germany.
 In the early colonial days, Lucea, the main town, was an even busier town than Montego Bay.
-By the mid-18th century, Lucea was the hub of an important sugar growing region and the town was prosperous as a sugar port and market centre.
-Jews from Europe settled in the parish as merchants, store keepers, haberdasher, shoe makers and goldsmiths, and it became a free port.
+By the mid-18th century, Lucea was the hub of an important sugar growing region and the town was prosperous as a sugar port and market center.
+Jews from Europe settled in the parish as merchants, store keepers, haberdasher, shoe makers and goldsmiths.

-A parish consiting of old downtown Kingston and Port Royal, once known as the richest and most wicked city in the world.
+A parish consisting of old downtown Kingston and Port Royal, once known as the richest and most wicked city in the world.
+This parish was incorporated with St Andrew into a single andministrative entity called the Kingston and St Andrew Corporation (KSAC), with a single elected council and mayor in 1923.

 Formed in 1814 by an Act of the House of Assembly, the parish was an amalgamation of the parishes St. Elizabeth, Clarendon and Vere.
 The amalgamation was done in response to a petition from the inhabitants of Mile Gully, May Pen and Carpenters Mountain who complained that they were too far away from an administrative center.
 Manchester was named in honor of the Duke of Manchester, the then Governor of Jamaica.
 He was governor for 19 years, setting the record as the longest serving Governor of the island.
 The capital town, Mandeville, established in 1816, was named after his eldest son, Lord Mandeville.